 So for a beginner, 20 minutes to 30 minutes is enough every day to progress.
 When you are better, 30 minutes to 60 minutes is well enough if you are an amateur.

 So do not play too much at the beginning.
-You will risk to get frustrated and quit.
+You will risk getting frustrated and quitting.
 Play regularly, and as time flies by, you will improve your playing soon enough to enjoy your instrument.

 4. Don’t be discouraged

 Please read on how to practice the violin every day.
-I have concentrated what I have learned from my Mentor, one of Leonid Kogan’s student.
+I have concentrated on what I have learned from my Mentor, one of Leonid Kogan’s students.
 You can find there many secrets.